LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/getting-started-with-messaging.md

 1. **Secure forms**: you can take payments or verify secured identify of customers using the pci-compliant secure form within the conversation window.

 {: .notice}
-Instructions for designing customer experience elements such as banners and chat window UI can be found within each of the channel set up guides (linked above).
+Instructions for designing customer experience elements such as banners and messaging window UI can be found within each of the channel set up guides (linked above).

 ## Step 5: Define the agent experience

-1. **Predefined answers**: create or import a database of answers that your agents can quickly enter into the conversation, saving them valuable typing time.
-These can be defined by skill and by language.
+1. **Predefined answers**: create or import a database of [predefined content](agent-manager-workspace-workspace-configuration-predefined-content-overview.html) defined by skill and language that your agents can quickly enter into the conversation, saving valuable time.
-2. **Custom agent tools**: within the agent workspace, ‘widgets’ contain additional tools, webpages or applications that agents can use during the conversation.
-The most popular custom widget is CRM integration that pulls up the record of the customer in an active conversation.
+2. **Custom agent tools**: within the [agent workspace](agent-manager-workspace-agent-tools-for-live-chat-agent-workspace-for-live-chat.html) there are [**widgets**](agent-manager-workspace-workspace-configuration-adding-your-own-widgets.html) that contain additional tools, webpages or applications for agents to use during the conversation.
+For example there is a custom CRM integration widget that pulls up the record of the customer in an active conversation.
 3. **Multiple away states**: by default, your agents can be ‘online’ and available to take messages, ‘busy’, or ‘away’.
-These status affect the flow of new incoming conversations to the agents.
-You can customize the states agents can choose from to get better granularity on agent tiem reporting - e.g. create an away state for training.
+These [away states](agent-manager-workspace-workspace-configuration-multiple-away-states.html) affect the flow of incoming conversations, and are customizable to give better granularity in reporting agent times - e.g. create an away state for training.
-4. **Configure cobrowse**: For high touch conversations, agents can connect to customers screens and conduct a cobrowse session.
-Administrators can define and determine which agents have this capability.
+4. **Configure CoBrowse**: For high touch conversations, agents can connect to customers screens and conduct a [CoBrowse session](agent-manager-workspace-agent-tools-for-live-chat-cobrowse-for-live-chat.html).
+Administrators can define which agents have this capability.
-5. **Warm up**: In order for agents to start their shifts smoothly and be able to ‘warm up’ to the flow of conversations, you can configure LivePerson to assign conversations to the agents gradually.
+5. **Warm up**: In order for agents to [prepare to start shifts smoothly](contact-center-management-messaging-operations-preparing-agents-to-start-a-shift.html), LivePerson can be configured to assign conversations to the agents gradually giving agent the proper warm up’ to the flow of messaging conversations, you can configure
-6. **Agent Guide**: Get your agent trained on how to take messages.
-Note that agent training should include your business processes as well as best practices for conducting conversations.
+6. **Agent guide**: Agent training should include your business processes as well as best practices for conducting messaging conversations.
 LivePerson has developed an expertise in agent training that substantially increases performance.
-To learn more, visit the LivePerson University or contact your account team for specialized training.
+To learn more, ask account team for specialized training and the LivePerson University.
-7. **SSO Login**: you have the option to connect LivePerson to your company’s secured hub for SSO integration.
+7. **SSO Login**: brands have the option to connect LivePerson to their company’s secured hub for [SSO integration](Security-regulations-SSO-unified-login.html).

 ## Step 6: Manage the operational elements